dpdk-vbng-cp/docker-compose-cp/README.md

 ```
 # Vagrant Box Deployment

 This repo contains a vagrant folder to setup the full docker-compose control plane in a virtual machine.
-To star this, just run:
+To start this, just run:

 ```
 cd vagrant